 He received his diploma in just two years, as he was already self-taught in basic reading, writing, and arithmetic.
 Woodson then earned his first collegiate degree from Berea College in Berea, Kentucky in 1903 and continued his education at the University of Chicago, obtaining another Bachelor’s degree and a Master’s degree, both in 1908.
 In 1912, he earned his PhD in History from Harvard University, making him the second Black American (only following W.E.B.
 Du Bois) to graduate with a PhD from Harvard; and the only person of enslaved parentage to earn a PhD in History from any institution in the United States.

 Around the turn of the 20th century, as he began his own academic career, Woodson noticed a glaring hole in the educational system in the United States.
 The public knew very little about the role of African Americans in American history, and schools were not including African American history in their curriculum.
 He worked tirelessly throughout his life to remedy this problem, becoming nationally recognized as “the Father of Black History.”

 Institutionalizing the Field of Black History

-As Woodson immersed himself in the world of education, he noticed the prevailing ignorance and lack of information concerning black life and history.
-In an attempt to correct such an obvious oversight, Woodson, in 1915, co-founded the Association for the Study of Negro Life and History, Inc., now known as the Association for the Study of African American Life and History, Inc. (ASALH).
-The organization aimed to inform the American public about the contributions of black Americans in the formation of the country, its history, and culture.
-In 1922, when Woodson moved into his home at 1538 9th Street NW in Washington, D.C., he located the association's headquarters on the first floor.
-He resided on the third floor of the home until his death in 1950.
+As Woodson immersed himself in the world of education, he noticed the prevailing ignorance and lack of information concerning Black life and history.
+In an attempt to correct such an obvious oversight, Woodson, on September 9,1915, co-founded the Association for the Study of Negro Life and History, Inc., now known as the Association for the Study of African American Life and History, Inc. (ASALH).
+The organization aimed to inform the American public about the contributions of Black Americans in the formation of the country, its history, and culture.
+On July 18, 1922, he purchased his home at 1538 Ninth Street, N.W. in Washington, D.C., and he located the association's headquarters on the first floor.
+He resided on the third floor of the home until his death on April 3, 1950.